gabibdods/RoutePeel/README.md

 ### Security Procedures in Practice

-- Gained a real understanding of Tor routing layers, encrypted traffic, and .onion address resolution through experimentation.
+- Gained a real understanding of Tor routing layers, encrypted traffic, and .onion address resolution through experimentation

 ### Verified Boot Hygiene

-- Importance of boot-only OS designs for privacy — no residual data or file traces after shutdown.
+- Importance of boot-only OS designs for privacy — no residual data or file traces after shutdown

 ---